 Jim Hendrickson’s academic life has come full circle.

 A former Penn State Beaver student, Hendrickson went on to Penn State University Park to complete his bachelor’s degree in mechanical engineering.

 Recently he returned to University Park to accept the prestigious Penn State Engineering Alumni Society Outstanding Teaching Award.

-His teaching was also honored in 2007 when he received the Penn State Beaver Advisory Board Michael Baker Jr. Inc. Faculty Excellence in Teaching Award.
+His teaching was also honored when he received the Penn State Beaver Advisory Board Michael Baker Jr. Inc. Faculty Excellence in Teaching Award.

-Hendrickson, who has been an instructor in engineering at Beaver for four years, said it was an honor to receive such a prestigious award.
+Hendrickson, who has been an instructor in engineering at Beaver since 2006, said it was an honor to receive such a prestigious award.

 “This award is really based on student opinions, which means that I’m doing more good than harm,” he said.
 “I like to work with young people who are enthusiastic about their ideas.

 “When you work in the engineering field, people become burned out and think everything is impossible, but I want to show (my students) that nothing is impossible.”

 Before teaching at Beaver, Hendrickson worked as principal engineer for Mine Safety Appliances in Cranberry Township.
 He was also a senior engineer for Westinghouse Electric Corporation's Science and Technology Center and Nuclear Service Divisions.